Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 sticks of no-blooming forsythia improperly pruned

-In all fairness, when it came time to refresh the plants, I coached Curt to cut back the stems in random heights from four to eight inches.
-I used the same technique to rejuvenate prune Leatherleaf Viburnum riddled with aphids a few years ago that worked famously.
-I later learned cutting forsythia to the ground is the correct way.
-And, by the time we got to the cutting them back, it was early June.
+In all fairness, when it came time to refresh the plants, I coached Curt to cut back the stems at random heights from four to eight inches.
+A few years ago, I used the same technique to rejuvenate prune Leatherleaf Viburnum riddled with aphids, which worked famously.
+I later learned that cutting forsythia to the ground is the correct way.
+And by the time we got to cutting them back, it was early June.
 What remains of our forsythia are new stems on old wood.
 Not so pretty.

 Rather than the familiar Forsythia x intermedia, which grows 8 to 10 feet tall and 10 to 12 feet wide, you can plant smaller cultivars such as ‘Golden Peep,’ ‘Goldilocks,’ and ‘Gold Tide’ that stay 4 feet or less.
-There are white and pink varieties, Abeliophyllum distichum and A. ‘Roseum’, that also stay 4 to 5 feet.
-That way, they’ll be no risk of bad haircuts.
+There are white and pink varieties, Abeliophyllum distichum and A. ‘Roseum,’ that also stay 4 to 5 feet.
+That way, there’ll be no risk of bad haircuts.

 Garden Dilemmas?
 AskMaryStone@gmail.com (and your favorite Podcast App.)